📅 Updated on March 23, 2026

 Confirmed Lineup: National and International Bands

 The official lineup for Rock al Parque 2026 has not been announced yet.
-In the 2025 edition, the festival featured a diverse lineup with bands like Los Cafres (Argentina), A.N.I.M.A.L.
-(Argentina), and national acts like Grito and Tenebrarum, totaling 56 bands.
-Once the organizers (Idartes) publish the lineup for 2026, we will update this section with the confirmed names.
+In the 2025 edition, the festival featured a diverse lineup with over 60 bands, including 27 international acts like A.N.I.M.A.L.
+(Argentina), Allison (Mexico), Bala (Spain), Belphegor (Austria), Black Pantera (Brazil), and national acts like Grito de Medellín and Tenebrarum de Medellín, among others, according to Bogotá's Mayor's Office and IDARTES.
+The complete lineup included bands from various genres, ensuring musical diversity.
+As soon as the organizers (Idartes) publish the lineup for 2026, we will update this section with the confirmed names.
 Historically, the festival presents a bridge between generations, combining international rock and metal legends with the best national bands and rising indie and alternative rock talents.
 Genres usually span from metal and punk to alternative rock, indie, and stoner, ensuring every attendee finds their rhythm.
 Meanwhile, you can check the official website or follow Idartes social media for announcements.

 Survival Guide: What to Bring, Prohibitions, Tips